salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSubmittedformStatus

-Sets submittedformStatus field with a value of type enumLookup.
+Sets submittedformStatus field with a value of type string.

-    $query->setSubmittedformStatus(enumLookup);
+    $query->setSubmittedformStatus(string);

 #### ::setSubmittedformStepsCount

-Sets submittedformStepsCount field with a value of type int.
+Sets submittedformStepsCount field with a value of type string.

-    $query->setSubmittedformStepsCount(int);
+    $query->setSubmittedformStepsCount(string);

 #### ::setSubmitterID